-.
-Brief description of project location including address and/or position relative to the closest cross-street.

-- The proposed LIHTC/Market Rate apartment development located off a service road that runs parallel with US Highway 27, approximately 1 mile south of Downtown. - .
-Construction and occupancy types. - The proposed new construction project design will comprise three 2-story residential buildings, connected by two elevators.
-The development will include a separate building (1,992 heated sf) comprising a manager's office, and community room/clubhouse.
-The project will provide 104-parking spaces.
+- Brief description of project location including address and/or position relative to the closest cross-street. - The proposed LIHTC/Market Rate apartment development located off a service road that runs parallel with US Highway 27, approximately 1 mile south of Downtown Trion. - Construction and occupancy types. - The proposed new construction project design will comprise three 2-story residential buildings, connected by two elevators.
+The development will include a separate building comprising a manager's office, central laundry, and community room/clubhouse.
+The project will provide 110-parking spaces.